Astrophysics (Index)About

 (substantial acceleration from a supernova)

 A velocity kick (or just kick) is the substantial acceleration of an astronomical object giving it a substantial peculiar velocity, often the result of a supernova.
 A common use of the term is for the acceleration of a neutron star due to asymmetry in the core collapse supernova that produced it.
 This is called a neutron star kick (NS kick), or if it is a pulsar, a pulsar kick.
-A stellar-mass black hole may also show evidence of such a kick, an I presume the black hole must have formed from material which had already received the kick.
+A stellar-mass black hole may also show evidence of such a kick.
 All these are presumed to arise due to asymmetric blasts but the exact mechanisms are of research interest.

 Such kicks are also presumed to be the cause of some free-floating planets due to interactions between planets within a planetary system, and of some hypervelocity stars due to interactions within a globular cluster.
 An object not in its expected location may be termed kicked out.
 Interactions between pairs of objects are relatively simple and limited, and sometimes substantial kicks result when a third object is involved.
 I believe some supermassive black hole's have been presumed to be kicked away from the galaxy center by a larger one, after a galaxy merger.